 Hayley B. Dryer is a partner in the firm’s Commercial Litigation department and a member of the firm’s Higher Education practice group.
 Hayley is also Co-Chair of the firm’s Hiring Committee.

-Hayley’s litigation practice focuses on representing employers and management in discrimination, harassment, retaliation, whistleblowing, wrongful discharge, and wage and hour claims before federal and state courts, administrative agencies and in alternative dispute resolution forums.
-Hayley provides advice on matters involving Title VII of the Civil Rights Act of 1964 (Title VII), the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the New York State Human Rights Law, the New York City Human Rights Law, the Family and Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA) and the New York State Labor Laws.
-In addition to counseling clients on employment law, Hayley also represents corporate and institutional clients in cases involving general contract disputes, business torts, breach of fiduciary duty, unfair trade practices and the misappropriation of trade secrets.
+Hayley’s litigation practice focuses on representing employers and management in discrimination, harassment, retaliation, wrongful discharge, and wage and hour claims before federal and state courts, administrative agencies and in alternative dispute resolution forums.
+Hayley provides advice for ensuring compliance with federal, state and local human rights laws (including issues of racial, sexual, and religious discrimination and harassment), family and medical leave laws, and reasonable accommodation requirements.
+In addition to counseling clients on employment law, Hayley also represents corporate and institutional clients in cases involving general contract disputes, business torts, trade secrets and non-competition covenant litigation.
 Hayley also serves as an impartial investigator of discrimination and harassment complaints, and regularly drafts and reviews employment-related policies, procedures and handbooks, noncompetition agreements and severance agreements.